thetic1/random-user-movie-quote/readme.md

 ## Version

-0.05 Project Initalization, app is not entirely functional yet.
+0.05 Project Initalization, app is functional but with many known bugs.
 See known issues section.

 ## Requirements